tatsumi486/blogDump/extra.md

 Getting to his helmet was easy.
 At the very least, the dogs weren't too bothered by this whole mess.
 They had their own shit to worry about, and no one was going to bother them.
 He grabbed his helmet, clipped it on, and grabbed his dented bat and his knives.
 Time for patrol.
 It wasn't like monsters let them be just because they were a little more horny than before.
 "Izuku, are you on your way out?"
 Midoriya waved as Hawks dropped down next to him.
 Either Hawks had impeccable control over his phermones, or Midoriya's helmet was really clamping down on the scent.
+And then, Hawks stepped back by a foot.
+Heat weeks were awful.
+Midoriya thought, but they were getting much better at dealing with them.
+Well, if they didn't want to deal with additional injuries, they would have to.
+Midoriya didn't shy from brutal reactions.
+If people couldn't handle it, then they shouldn't have come for him.

+-

+"This is insane!" one of the betas, because it was always a beta, an older gentleman that took command over the other quiet and very opinionated betas on base.
+"You broke his all of his fingers!" he shouted.
+Midoriya, who was getting his arm stitched up by something else

 -